 The most common cause of UTIs in dogs and cats is bacteria.

 When bacteria gets in through the urethral opening it can move up through the urethra.
-Typically, the bacteria that causes this type of cancer is E.coli, Staphylococcus or Proteus spp., and it comes from feces or other debris that enters into the urethra.
+Typically, the bacteria that causes this is E.coli, Staphylococcus or Proteus spp., and it comes from feces or other debris that enters into the urethra.

 If your dog’s immune system is weak for one reason or another, it can increase their chances of getting a UTI.